How to Fix Facebook News Feed not Working

 Changing Time in Android

-If automatic date and time are not enabled, try enabling them and check if the issue is resolved.
+If the automatic date and time are not enabled, try enabling them and check if the issue is resolved.
 Don’t forget to restart your smartphone before checking.

-Solution 7: Using Alternatives for Outdated Smartphones
+Solution 7: Use Alternatives for Outdated Smartphones

 Downloading Facebook Lite

 Here you can use the alternative of Facebook Lite.
-This version of Facebook uses a lot less data and loads extremely fast.
-Just download the application from PlayStore and after entering your credentials, check if the news feed issue is resolved for good without any shortcomings.
+This version of Facebook uses much less data and loads extremely fast.
+Just download the application from the Play Store and after entering your credentials, check if the news feed issue is resolved for good without any shortcomings.

 Changing zoom to 100%

-Additional fixes:
+Additional Fixes:

 • Try launching Facebook in your Android browser or navigate to m.facebook.com.